appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/network-access.md

 ## Runtime Externel Resources

-This section addresses the utilization of external resources during the build, publish, store, and submit processes on the Appcircle runner.
+This section addresses the utilization of external resources during the build, publish, store submit and other processes on the Appcircle runner.

 ### Dependencies